spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/15-create-vmo-profile.md

 5. In the following screen, click **Add New Pack**.

-6. Use the following information to find the **Virtual Machine Orchestrator** pack:
+6. Use the information below to find the **Virtual Machine Orchestrator** pack:

     <br />